 - SSL offloading

-Traditional LB hardware cost around $5,000 so most of the medium, start up or low-budget project doesn’t think of getting one.
+Traditional LB hardware costs around $5,000, so most of the medium, start-up, or low-budget project doesn’t think of getting one.

-- Application load balancer – preferred for application layer (HTTP/HTTPS)
+- Application – preferred for application layer (HTTP/HTTPS)

-- Classic load balancer – preferred for transport layer (TCP)
+- Classic – preferred for transport layer (TCP)

-ELB distribute the incoming requests to backend configured EC2 instances based on the routing algorithm.
+ELB distributes the incoming requests to backend configured EC2 instances based on the routing algorithm.

-Some of the following features of AWS Application Load Balancer.
+Some of the following features of the AWS Application Load Balancer.